superbrothers/kubernetes-docs/kubectl_config_get-users.md

 ### Examples

 ```
-  # List the users kubectl knows about
+  # List the users that kubectl knows about
   kubectl config get-users
 ```